joelek/bonsai/readme.md

 * Fix issue with lazily initialized ObjectStates.
 * Fix issue with dynamic ArrayState elements.
 * Consider adding support for Promise<State<Value>>.
+* Decide whether ArrayState.update() should behave as a series of removes and appends.